 Our faculty and staff are dedicated to providing students with a well-rounded learning experience by using the latest technology and engaging students with real-world business scenarios and hands-on learning exercises.

 The bachelor of science in sports management includes an in-depth business curriculum covering classes focusing on business and sports.
 The program requires 54 semester hours of study.
 Students take required courses in accounting, economics, statistics, management, ethics, finance, marketing and business law.

 Sports management courses cover sports management, sports and contract law, the business of sports and strategic policy.
 Students also will select electives from courses such as personal finance, small business management or advanced business law.

 For details on required courses and more, please visit our online catalog.

-Concordia’s “supervised work experience” offers opportunities for students to receive academic credit while gaining practical work experience in the accounting field.
+Concordia’s “supervised work experience” offers opportunities for students to receive academic credit while gaining practical work experience in the sports management field.
 The campus’ location, as well as the proximity of public transportation, opens up a number of exciting internship and networking opportunities with sports teams and sports professionals in Chicago and nearby suburbs.
 Students in sports management have recently interned with minor league baseball and hockey teams in the Midwest.

 In addition, annual events and organizations like the CUC Business Club link concepts learned in the classroom to the business community through educational opportunities, professional events and real-world experiences.
 Business Club members benefit from networking, speakers who help with job placement, leadership development and more.